NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 --output-prefix <string (default: "")>
     If set, save the interest point matches using this prefix (for inspection).

+--match-file <string (default: "")>
+    If set, use this match file instead of creating one.

 -v, --version
     Display the version of software.